Slovene diaspora

 Slovene diaspora in the world (includes people with Slovenian ancestry or citizenship).

-The Slovene diaspora include an autochtonous Slovene minority in Italy, estimated at 83,000 – 100,000, a Slovene minority in southern Austria at 24,855, in Croatia at 13,200, and a Slovene minority in Hungary at 3,180.
+The Slovene diaspora includes an autochthonous Slovene minority in Italy, estimated at 83,000–100,000, a Slovene minority in southern Austria at 24,855, in Croatia at 13,200, and a Slovene minority in Hungary at 3,180.

-A significant Slovene expatriate community lives in the United States (most notably Greater Cleveland, home to the highest concentration outside Europe with estimated between 50,000 - 80,000, and largest number of Slovene speakers in the country).
-And in other European countries, in Argentina, Brazil, Venezuela, Australia, Canada and the United Kingdom.
+A significant Slovene expatriate community lives in the United States with most immigration occurring during the period between 1870 and 1924.
+Most notably is the Greater Cleveland area of Northeast Ohio, home to the highest concentration outside Europe (50,000‒80,000) and the largest number of Slovene speakers in the country.
+Sizeable Slovene communities also exist in other European countries, in Argentina, Brazil, Venezuela, Australia, Canada and the United Kingdom.